IJDykeman/ijdykeman.github.io/_posts/2019-05-17-introducing-generate-worlds.markdown

 2. All floor space must be enclosed by walls.
 3. Passageways can connect to doors.

-## 3D Tiles Instead of Engish Rules
+## 3D Tiles Instead of English Rules

 Creating these rules is easy compared to writing a dungeon generation algorithm, but it’s hard to convert an english statement like “Passageways can connect to other passageways” to a world, so I’ll instead rely on a 3D visual language.
 This language consists of voxel *tiles* that the user provides.
 These tiles are simple .vox files that a user creates in some voxel editing software and loads into Generate Worlds.
 Imagine we want to create a world with walled cities and countryside.
 Here’s what the tiles for that world might look like: